-Trade, Internal Migration and Human Capital: Who Gains from India's IT Boom?
-(Job market paper)
+Trade, Internal Migration, and Human Capital: Who Gains from India's IT Boom?
+[Job Market Paper, New version coming soon! ]

 Abstract: What is the impact on intra-national trade and regional economic outcomes when the lane-capacity of an existing paved road network is expanded significantly?
 We investigate this question for the case of Turkey, which undertook a large-scale public investment in roads during the 2000s.
 Using spatially disaggregated data on road upgrades and domestic transactions, we estimate a large positive impact of reduced inter-provincial travel times on trade as well as regional industrial sales and employment.

 Offshoring Response to High-Skill Immigration: A Firm-Level Analysis

 Abstract: Immigration, by increasing the supply of foreign labor to firms, may change the incentives of firms to offshore.
 This paper studies the relationship between immigration and offshoring by examining a policy change in the Netherlands in 2012 that made it easier for firms to employ high-skilled workers from non-EU countries.
 Using confidential employer-employee matched microdata from the Netherlands, we show that firms in high-skill industries respond by both employing a higher share of non-EU immigrants and reducing the total amount of offshoring to non-EU countries.
 The results also hold for the extensive margin of offshoring, that is, some firms that were offshoring to non-EU countries stopped offshoring to these countries after the 2012 policy change.
 We find evidence that non-EU immigrant workers have a different skill-set that complement the skills of native and EU workers but can substitute for offshoring to non-EU countries.

 (Published in World Trade Organization edited book Making Globalization More Inclusive: Lessons from experience with adjustment policies, 2019 )